MIDI-DDSP: Detailed Control of Musical Performance via Hierarchical Modeling: Model Details

 where $N_i$ is the number of units in $i$-th layer of the feature map.

-In training, the gradient from the adversarial loss is blocked before the RNN.
+In training, we use a stop gradient between the adversarial loss and the autoregressive RNN.
 That is, the RNN is trained by the cross-entropy loss only.
 The Synthesis Generator is trained using 4 seconds of audio with a frame length of 4ms, resulting in a sequence length of 1000.
 The Synthesis Generator is optimized via Adam optimizer in a batch size of 16 and a learning rate of 0.0003, with an exponential learning rate decay at a rate of 0.99 per 1000 steps.
 The discriminator is optimized using Adam optimizer in a batch size of 16 and a learning rate of 0.0001. $\alpha=1$, $\beta=1$, and $\gamma=10$ are used for loss coefficients.

-At inference time, the autoregressive RNN in the Synthesis Generator sample fundamental frequency deviation using nucleus sampling~\citep{Holtzman2020The} with a $p=0.95$ to avoid sudden unrealistic change in fundamental frequency contour.